DevonGifford/FaceDetectionApp-Frontend/README.md

 # Face Detection App

 ## Created using class based components
-Although modern React tends to use functional components, I wanted to expand my knowledge of class components as I beliee it's a useful skill to have in my toolbox.
+Although modern React tends to use functional components, I wanted to expand my knowledge of class components as I believe it's a useful skill to have in my toolbox.

 This project was bootstrapped with [Create React App] - (https://github.com/facebook/create-react-app).